 Twenty years making complex work legible — to the people who need to act on it, approve it, and deliver it.
 The methodology is in the work.
 Some of it is available to take away and use.

 Every engagement follows the same underlying logic — understand the problem before designing the solution, map the people before writing the requirements, build the evidence before making the case.
-These phase maps show how that logic actually unfolds.
-They are free to explore.
-They are also the foundation of the BA Prompt Pack.

 The challenge is always to come out with observations and insights — and then to articulate those in meaningful ways that inform decisions.